eclipse/kapua/dev-tools/src/main/vagrant/README.md

 $ vagrant ssh
 ```

-***Note:*** to allow the database creation and seeding, before start both the broker and the Tomcat please run a full Kapua project build with sql profile (see the command below)
+***Note:*** to allow the database creation and seeding, before start both the broker and the Tomcat please run a full Kapua project build with sql profile from the project root directory outside of the vagrant box (see the command below)
 ```
 $ mvn clean install -Psql -DskipTests
 ```